Improving social welfare in non-cooperative games with different types of quantum resources: Optimal social welfare in the two quantum settings

 The lower bounds obtained via the see-saw approach are obtained by running the algorithm five times with five different, randomly chosen, initial solutions $(\rho, \M)$, where we took $\rho$ to be an $n$-qubit state, and keeping the highest social welfare amongst the results.
 In most cases, the best solution we obtained is equivalent to that found by taking, as an initial seed, measurements such that each player measures in the computational basis when receiving the type $t_i = 0$ and in the Hadamard basis when $t_i = 1$.

 The results obtained from the two approaches (upper bounds from the NPA hierarchy\footnote{We used a natural generalisation of the ``$1+AB$'' intermediate level of the hierarchy to consider all monomials of order 1 and all products of zero or one measurement operator from each party~\cite{navascues_convergent_2008}.
 E.g., for $n=3$ one might call this level ``$1+AB+AC+BC+ABC$''.} and see-saw lower bounds) for each family of games are shown in Figure~\ref{fig:results} as a function of $v_0/(v_0+v_1)$.
-For reference, we also show the best social welfare attainable by ``classical'' equilibria, i.e., those obtainable with local correlations as advice and thus inducing equilibrium correlations in $\text{Corr}(G)$, as well as the social welfare of the pseudo-telepathic solutions on the range of parameters for which they remain quantum equilibria.\footnote{For these families of games, the pseudo-telepathic solutions can readily be checked to be quantum equilibria for the same range of parameters as they lead to quantum correlated equilibria.}
+For reference, we also show the best social welfare attainable by ``classical'' equilibria, i.e., those obtainable with local correlations as advice and thus inducing equilibrium correlations in $\text{Corr}(G)$, as well as the social welfare of the pseudo-telepathic solutions on the range of parameters for which they remain quantum equilibria.
+For the five-player games, the pseudo-telepathic solution is the natural generalisation of the three-player one described in Section~\ref{sec:strict} \cite{anshu_contextuality_2020}.
+The pseudo-telepathic solutions are are easily verified to be quantum equilibra when $v_0$ is high enough and to induce quantum correlated equilibria for the same range of $v_0/(v_0+v_1)$.
+They give a social welfare of 1 for all values of $v_0/(v_0+v_1)$.

 Firstly, note that the social welfare of a given classical equilibrium solution is a linear function of $v_0$.
 The changes of slope in the social welfare of optimal classical strategies correspond to a particular strategy no longer being an equilibrium for certain values of $v_0 / (v_0 + v_1)$.
-For example, for the family $\text{NC}(C_3)$ the best classical equilibrium in the range $[0, 0.5]$ is $(id, id, 1)$ (and its symmetric equivalents), with $1$ representing the strategy where a player always answers $1$.
-However, this solution is no longer an equilibrium when the ratio $v_0/(v_0+v_1)$ goes above $0.5$, and the optimal equilibrium is then $(0,0,0)$, where $0$ represents the strategy of always answering $0$.
+For example, for the family $\text{NC}(C_3)$ the best classical equilibrium in the range $[0, 0.5]$ is $(id_T, id_A, 1)$ (and its symmetric equivalents), with $1$ representing the strategy where a player always answers $1$.
+However, this solution is no longer an equilibrium when the ratio $v_0/(v_0+v_1)$ goes above $0.5$, and the best equilibrium is then $(0,0,0)$, where $0$ represents the strategy of always answering $0$.

 The first interesting feature we observe is that when the games are biased, i.e., when $v_0\neq v_1$, the see-saw approach allows us to find explicit equilibria in both $Q_{\textrm{corr}}(G)$ and $Q(G)$ that have better social welfare than that of the pseudo-telepathic ones, showing that players can obtain a higher payoff if they accept losing the game sometimes.